jim/dollar_spec/README.markdown

 I wanted a small, pure-JS framework that supported a syntax I didn't have to think too much to use.
 I wanted to only add as much syntax as was neccessary, and leave the rest to JavaScript.
 I want to run JavaScript tests from the console; the HTML files currently being used are just a starting point.

+Also, I wanted minimal namespace usage.
+DollarSpec creates a single global entity, <code>$spec</code>.

+## Building the project

+You'll probably want to build a distributable file for any kind of real use.
+Inside the root directory, run:

+    ../build

+And you'll have a brand spanking new file at dist/dollar_spec.js for use as you se fit.

 ## Getting Started

-You'll probably want to build a

 Here's a sample spec (you can see the complete example in example/addition.html):

     $spec.describe('my awesome addition function', function(spec) {

         var add = function() {
            var total = 0;
            for (var i = 0, l = arguments.length; i < l; i++) {